Volcanoes come in many shapes and sizes

 Cinder cones are small volcanoes that erupt for a short period of time.
 The eruptions create a cone shaped volcano with a crater at its summit.

-Stratovolcano in the Oregon Cascade Mountains
+Stratovolcano in the Pacific Northwest Cascade Mountains

 What are volcanoes that form in the oceans.
 Around the Pacific Ocean where subduction zones occur there is an Andesite Line.
 Inside the Andesite Line are volcanoes made of basalt in the ocean basin that form shield shaped volcanoes.
 Scientists estimate there are between 30,000 and 50,000 seamounts in the Pacific Ocean alone that are over 1,000 meters tall.
 Large shield volcanoes like Mauna Loa have also formed inside the Andesite Line.